-Executive Board members are the only voting members of the Editorial Board.
-They may not accept outside employment during the academic year, participate in an externship for more than 3 units, or serve on Moot Court, Law Journal, or the Negotiation or Trial Advocacy Honors Program without obtaining a positive recommendation from the Editorial Board and waivers from the faculty advisors and the Office of the Dean.
+Executive Board members are the only voting members of the Law Review.
+They may not accept outside employment during the academic year, participate in an externship for more than 3 units, or serve on Law Journal, Moot Court Honors Program, Negotiation Honors Program, or Trial Advocacy Honors Program without obtaining a positive recommendation from the Executive Board, and waivers from the faculty advisors and the Office of the President and Dean.